capstone-dtire/capstone-dtire/ml/README.md

 Restnet use 'caffe' style / zero-centering on preprocessing the input data, so when you want to predict using the model, make sure to zero centering the image data so the model wont misclasify the result.

-## Preprocess Function
+## preprocess_function.ipynb
-This used by CC for preprocess the image data before fed it to the model.
+This used on Cloud Function for preprocess the image data before fed it to the model.